devinArcher/devinArcher/README.md

        ୨୧ I luv my OCs, join my discord if you want to talk with me about them... don't be shy... .ᐟ <br>
                 ﹉﹉﹉﹉﹉୨♡୧﹉﹉﹉﹉﹉ <br>
 Full essay on <b>the Ethics Internet Youth Community Conflict</b> IS IN MY RENTRY!!!🔥🔥 RIGHT THERE!! https://rentry.co/EthicsofConflictinanOnlineCommunity <--- HERE!!.
 I'm so excited to be sharing this with you guys I spent like 3 days on this shit.
 Very fucking tired.
 Be warned, there may be some gramatical errors because I haven't throughly proof read it yet but I promise I put a lot of effort in terms of research and substance.✌ <br>
-if you have any questions feel free to ask on my Retrospring<br>
+if you have any questions feel free to ask on my Retrospring. edit: I HAVE PUSH NOTIFICATIONS ON NOW so I should answer faster...<br>
 https://retrospring.net/@DevinArcher <br>
 ﹉﹉﹉﹉﹉୨♡୧﹉﹉﹉﹉﹉ <br>
 UPDATE: <br>